SoftSec-KAIST/SURI/artifact/EXPERIMENT.md

 ```

 Once rewriting is complete, you can check the success rate and reassembly time
 using the following script.
-Then the results for Table 2 and 3 of our paper are shown
+Then the partial results for Table 2 and 3 of our paper are shown
 on the screen.
 ```
 $ python3 1_print_rewrite_result.py setA